 If you have a knack for making coffee, you can very well try to be a barista.
 Now at such an age, it’s not easy to be the main barista in a big coffee shop.
 But you can start working as an apprentice and gradually move your way up to the top.

-Preparing coffee beverages, keeping the equipment, work and sitting area clean, and assisting your customers are the common tasks as a Barista.
+Preparing coffee beverages, keeping the equipment, work and sitting area clean, and assisting your customers are the common tasks of a Barista.
+You can take up a Barista Course Melbourne to learn proper skills and increase your chance of getting a job.

 Working in country clubs and golf courses is a dream come true for many teenagers who love golf.
 As a first job, being a caddy can give you a sense of responsibility.
 As a caddy, you’ll have to carry golf bags, rake sand bunkers, clean golf balls, and hold flags.
 You never know when this job might even help you understand your love for golf and take it up as a serious profession.
 While you may consider taking serious lessons from an expert, setting up golfing enclosures at home (this site here could help you know more) could be a stepping stone in a definite direction!